anarchivist/bclc-2014-presentation/presentation.md

 <div role="note" class="note">
 We encourage to build applications and interfaces using our API.
-We also provide a public app library within which people can submit what they build to help with promotion.
+We also provide a public app library, which allows submissions.
+Submitting your app to the app library can help with promotion, and helps us demonstrate that people are actively using the API.
-In addition to the apps listed here, apps submitted to the library include OpenPics, an iOS application for access to cultural heritage images, several map-based visualizations, and Serendip-o-matic, a tool that analyzes your research materials for keywords and finds related items on DPLA and other sources.
+In addition to the apps listed here, apps submitted to the library include OpenPics, an iOS application for access to cultural heritage images, several map-based visualizations, and Serendip-o-matic, a tool that analyzes your research materials for keywords and finds related items in DPLA and other sources.
 </div>

 # A Strong <br/><span class="glow">Public Option</span> {.takahashi}